rhosocial/go-dag/workflow/standard/worker/README.md

 ### Defining a Task

-Tasks need to implement the `Task` interface:
+Tasks in the `worker` package are defined by implementing the `Task` interface, which requires the `Execute` method to be implemented.
+Here's an example of defining a task:

 ```go
 package main